• Skip to main content

 It also makes for a nice dip for veggie sticks and crackers.
 Include it when making a vegan charcuterie board!

-But our favorite way to enjoy it is paired with my vegan carrot lox for brunch or lunch.
+But our favorite way to enjoy it is paired with my vegan carrot lox for brunch or lunch or to use it when making cucumber sandwiches.

 FAQ's